telerik/maui-docs/controls/togglebutton/events.md

 ---
 title: Events
 page_title: .NET MAUI ToggleButton Documentation - Events
-description: Review ToggleButton events that are raised when button is pressed, clicked, released and toggle state changes.
+description: Review the ToggleButton events that are raised when the button is pressed, clicked, released, or its toggle state changes.
 position: 7
 slug: togglebutton-events
 ---